cilium/cilium/Documentation/operations/troubleshooting_clustermesh.rst

     If the configuration is not found, check the following:

-    * The Kubernetes secret ``clustermesh-secrets`` is imported correctly.
+    * The ``cilium-clustermesh`` Kubernetes secret is present and correctly mounted by the Cilium agent pods.

-    * The secret contains a file for each remote cluster with the filename matching the name of the remote cluster.
+    * The secret contains a file for each remote cluster with the filename matching the name of the remote cluster as provided by the ``--cluster-name`` argument or the ``cluster-name`` ConfigMap option.

-    * The contents of the file in the secret is a valid etcd configuration consisting of the IP to reach the remote etcd as well as the required certificates to connect to that etcd.
+    * Each file named after a remote cluster contains a valid etcd configuration consisting of the endpoints to reach the remote etcd cluster, and the path of the certificate and private key to authenticate against that etcd cluster.

-    * Run a ``kubectl exec -ti ds/cilium -- bash`` in one of the Cilium pods and check the contents of the directory ``/var/lib/cilium/clustermesh/``.
-It must contain a configuration file for each remote cluster along with all the required SSL certificates and keys.
-The filenames must match the cluster names as provided by the ``--cluster-name`` argument or ``cluster-name`` ConfigMap option.
-If the directory is empty or incomplete, regenerate the secret again and ensure that the secret is correctly mounted into the DaemonSet.
+      Additional files may be included in the secret to provide the certificate and private key themselves.

+    * The ``/var/lib/cilium/clustermesh`` directory inside any of the Cilium agent pods contains the files mounted from the ``cilium-clustermesh`` secret.
+      You can use
+      ``kubectl exec -ti -n kube-system ds/cilium -c cilium-agent -- ls /var/lib/cilium/clustermesh`` to list the files present.

  #.
 Validate that the connection to the remote cluster could be established.
     You will see a log message like this in the ``cilium-agent`` logs for each